 Notifications are too loud

-Your Dot is playing soothing classical music while you’re lost in a good book on the couch.
+Picture it: you’re in the midst of a great book or getting a little work done while your Echo scrolls through your favorite playlist in the background.
 All of a sudden, an ear-piercing series of chimes ring out from the speaker, freaking you out and totally killing the mood.
 Then it hits you — it’s the timer you told Alexa to set for the lasagna in the oven.

 One of the greatest things about the Echo Dot is its ability to send you helpful notifications, from calendar reminders to Amazon delivery messages, alarms and kitchen-timers.
 The only trouble is that, by default, these notification chimes are louder than the regular volume your Dot is set to.
 While the point is for you to be able to hear these helpful tones from other parts of your home or over the music you may be playing, it can sometimes be too loud.
-Luckily, there’s a way to lower the volume.
+Fortunately, you don’t have to suffer with loud notifications; Alexa gives you a way to lower the volume.

 In the Alexa app, tap Devices and select the Echo Dot that’s being too loud, then tap Sound.
 The volume slider for all alarms, timers, and notifications is right at the top of the page.
 Pull the slider left and right to adjust.
-In the sound menu, you can also change and customize the different types of tones your Dot can use to send you alerts and reminders.
+If the sound is still too jarring, you can also customize what types of tones the Echo uses for notifications and reminders.